compositephp/entity/README.md

 # Composite Entity

-Composite Entity is lightweight and smart PHP 8.1+ Entity class with automatic Data Mapping and serialization.
-Very useful to work with database rows, just hydrate associative array into strict typed object and make your IDE happy.
+Composite Entity is a lightweight and intelligent PHP 8.1+ class that shines in its ability to be serialized and deserialized from an array.
+This smart feature makes it extremely useful when managing data from databases.

+It efficiently converts database rows into a strictly typed object and back into an array, enhancing your workflow and making your interaction with databases much smoother and more productive.

 Overview:
 * [Requirements](#requirements)